vavilovnv/vavilovnv/README.md

 ### Hi there! 👋
 ___
-👨‍💻  I'm Nick, software developer (Python, 1C).
-Formerly a project manager.

 ⚙️ 1C, Python, Django, DRM, Pandas, SQL

 ✌️ **Peace to all!**

 <!---
-- 👨🏻‍💼 I'm Nik, former project manager
+- 👨🏻‍💼 I'm Nick, software developer (Python, 1C).
+Formerly a project manager.
 - 🔨 Most of the time I worked with 1C projects [![1C Enterprise](https://img.shields.io/badge/-1C%20Enterprise-yellow)](https://1c-dn.com/)
 - 🙁 But I'm tired of it.
 - 🤗 And now I'm improving my hard skills